KartikDevSharma/LeetCode_Solutions/medium/2028/Find Missing Observations.md

 ### Intuition
-Certainly!
-Let's dive into a comprehensive intuition for your approach to the missing dice rolls problem.
-I'll walk through the thought process, discussing the evolution of ideas and key insights that lead to the solution.

-Understanding the Problem

 Let's start by breaking down what we're really being asked to do here.
 We have a scenario where we've rolled some dice, but we've lost track of a few of the results.
 We know how many dice we rolled in total (n + m), how many results we still have (m), and what the average value of all the rolls was (mean).
 Our job is to figure out what those missing rolls (n) could have been.